 LA Says: Be wary of Nioxin 6 reviews that recommend it for natural, medium to coarse hair.
 This is no longer the case – if you have natural hair, you need system 1 or system 2.

 This 3D care kit includes: one shampoo, one conditioner and one Nioxin system 6 scalp treatment.
-They form a 3-pronged approach to revitalising your locks and scalp after using harmful chemicals or excessive heat.
+They form a 3-pronged approach to revitalising your locks and regaining a healthy scalp after using harmful chemicals or excessive heat.

 The result?
 Well, according to Nioxin, these babies team up to “remove follicle-clogging sebum, fatty acids and environmental residues, while restoring the moisture level and providing color protection.”
 Go, team!